Greifswald's mentoring program: Women conquer science!

 Die Universität Greifswald fördert mit "KarriereWegeMentoring" junge Wissenschaftlerinnen zur Erhöhung weiblicher Führungskräfte.

-The University of Greifswald promotes young scientists to increase female managers with "career pathemoring".
-(Symbolbild/MMV)
+The University of Greifswald supports young female scientists with “CareerWegeMentoring” to increase the number of female managers.

 Greifswald's mentoring program: Women conquer science!

-The program has encouraged over 400 women in recent years and has enjoyed recognition both nationwide and nationwide.
-The clear support of the state government, which secured a notice of grant over 685,000 euros for the term from July 1, 2025 to June 30, 2028, underlines the explosive and necessity of such initiatives.
-Minister Jacqueline Bernhardt praised the project and emphasized the importance of promoting young women in science on the occasion of the final event, especially in the fight against hostility and antifeminism.
+The program has supported over 400 women in recent years and is recognized both statewide and nationally.
+The clear support of the state government, which has secured a grant of 685,000 euros for the period from July 1, 2025 to June 30, 2028, underlines the explosiveness and necessity of such initiatives.
+Minister Jacqueline Bernhardt praised the project and emphasized the importance of supporting young women in science at the final event, especially in the fight against hostility and anti-feminism.

 But what is behind these measures?
-The support of structural equality measures in science is the declared goal of many programs that are funded by coaching, workshops and networks.
-The Federal Ministry of Education and Research (BMBF) initiates numerous promotions, including the professor program, which offers universities incentives, implementing equality measures.
-Here, universities can apply for up to four positions for female professorships in order to consistently focus on the equality perspective, such as academics.de.
+Supporting structural equality measures in science is the declared goal of many programs that are promoted through coaching, workshops and networks.
+The Federal Ministry of Education and Research (BMBF) initiates numerous campaigns, including the female professor program, which offers universities incentives to implement measures that promote equality.
+Universities can apply for up to four positions for female professorships in order to consistently focus on the perspective of equality, as academics.de succinctly summarizes.

-The numbers speak for themselves: While 46% of doctoral students are female, the proportion of 29% drops to the professor.
-The so-called "Leaky Pipeline" phenomenon makes it clear that many women are lost on the higher floors of the academic career ladder.
-In order to counteract this, more and more initiatives are being launched to ensure that the proportion of women in every career level corresponds to at least that of the previous ones.
-The BMBF cascade model is a central component here, whereby the focus is on long -term stability so that more women get in management positions.
+The numbers speak for themselves: While 46% of doctoral students are female, the proportion drops to 29% of female professors.
+The so-called “leaky pipeline” phenomenon makes it clear that many women are lost in the higher echelons of the academic career ladder.
+To counteract this, more and more initiatives are being launched to ensure that the proportion of women at each career stage is at least equal to the previous one.
+The BMBF's cascade model is a central component here, with a focus on long-term stability so that more women get into leadership positions.

-This multi -layered funding not only ensures equal opportunities, but also a stronger diversity in science and research, which is of crucial importance for international competitiveness.
-The path is still long, but with programs such as "career pathemoring" and the numerous national and nationwide initiatives are impressively worked on achieving equality in science.
+This multi-layered funding not only ensures equal opportunities, but also greater diversity in science and research, which is crucial for international competitiveness.
+The road is still long, but programs such as “CareerWegeMentoring” and the numerous state and federal initiatives are working impressively to achieve equality in science.